kmaaallen/unicorn-attractor-milestone/README.md

 - The page shows a 'Sign in' button on the right if the user is not logged in, this will direct to the sign in form
 - If the user is signed in already, this button will say '+ Report and Issue' and direct the user to the report an issue form
 - Within swimlanes issues are sorted by which has the highest number of votes.
 - A user can tab between 'My Issues' and 'All Issues' that are displayed in the swimlanes.
+If not logged in, clicking the 'my issues' will direct the user to sign in.

 - Mobile view
     - On small and extra small screens this kanban-style board changes into three toggle buttons, which allow the user to